27 Building a DSL

 geom_smooth(method = "lm")

 dplyr. filter(penguins, species == "Adelie") captures species == "Adelie" as an expression and evaluates it against the data frame using data masking (Section 26.3).
-The pipe operator chains verbs together, and each verb does one thing: filter rows, select columns, create new columns, summarize groups.
-The verbs are S3 generics, so they dispatch on the data source. filter.data.frame works on data frames; filter.tbl_lazy generates SQL.
+The pipe operator chains verbs together, each doing one thing: filter rows, select columns, create new columns, summarize groups.
+Because the verbs are S3 generics, they dispatch on the data source. filter.data.frame works on data frames; filter.tbl_lazy generates SQL.
 Same syntax, different backend.
+That generality comes at a cost, though: each verb is a separate function call, and the pipe threading them together is syntactic, not semantic.
+Could you collapse the whole pipeline into a single expression?

 Exercises